 Obsidian took Bethesda’s formula for a 3D, first-person Fallout, and chucked back in all the things that made the original isometric games so great.
 You really feel like you’re making your own way through the game, instead of being nudged along by an invisible director.

 “What can change the nature of a man?” is the question at the heart of Planescape: Torment.
-The Nameless One is an immortal amnesiac, living many lives, doing deeds terrible and great, changing the lives of those around him, often for the worst.
-Waking up on a mortuary slab, the mystery of his past propels the Nameless One through the Multiverse, one of the most bizarre settings of any RPG, where he deals with Gods, zealotic factions – like the Dustmen, a faction that believes life is a fleeting precursor to the ultimate existence: death - and mazes both mechanical and magical.
+The Nameless One is an immortal amnesiac, living many lives, doing deeds both terrible and great, changing the lives of those around him, often for the worst.
+Waking up on a mortuary slab, the mystery of his past propels the Nameless One through the Multiverse - one of the most bizarre settings of any RPG - where he deals with Gods, mazes both mechanical and magical, and zealotic factions.
+To give you a taste, one of those is the Dustmen, a faction that believes life is a fleeting precursor to the ultimate existence: death.

 The ambition of Planescape: Torment would have been for naught were it not for the superb writing that accompanied it.
-Chris Avellone and Co penned a tale saturated with nuance and memorable characters that, even 14 years on, stands the test of time and has yet to be outdone.
+Chris Avellone and co. penned a tale saturated with nuance and memorable characters that, even 14 years on, stands the test of time and has yet to be outdone.
 It’s the only RPG where you'll find yourself searching through the protagonist’s organs to find an important item, or where you may allow an NPC to kill you so that she could experience what it would be like to murder somebody.
-And all the while you'll wrestled with philosophical conundrums and questions of identity.
-If that all sounds a bit grisly and esoteric to you, then fret not, as the Nameless One is also accompanied by a floating, talking skull who is an unrepentant flirt, so it’s not all serious.
+And all the while you wrestle with philosophical conundrums and questions of identity.
+If that all sounds a bit grisly and esoteric to you then, fret not, as the Nameless One is also accompanied by a floating, talking skull who is an unrepentant flirt, so it’s not all serious.